 This post has been sponsored by Creative Countdown.
 All opinions are entirely my own.

-I am just a little over a month away from my next Disney Cruise!
-This one is on the Disney Wonder to Alaska.
-It’s our first 7 night Disney Cruise so there’s a lot to keep track of and plan the month before you leave for a Disney cruise.
+When I was a little over a month away from my last Disney cruise I couldn’t wait – but I knew there was a lot to do.
+This one was on the Disney Wonder to Alaska.
+It was our first 7 night Disney Cruise so there’s a lot to keep track of and plan the month before you leave for a Disney cruise.
 And the more you can do ahead of time, the better.
 There are certainly some things that are good to check off your list a month in advance.

 In order to help me keep track and get some excitement from counting down the days, I got a 30 day countdown calendar from Creative Countdown!
 It’s customizable which is a big help, because I can add notes to the calendar to remember to do certain things.
 Plus seeing the pages turn each day just gets me even more excited for our trip!
 They have a fun cruise design that’s perfect for this vacation!